THE MUSIC OF THE MOUNTAINS

 “If you want to listen to the music of the mountains, you must run a diamond through the valleys.”

-When a record is played, the quality of sound is determined by the relationship between the needle and the groove.
-A diamond stylus must be light enough to oscillate freely within the groove, and at the same time heavy enough so that it doesn’t jump out of the groove.
-The secret to high fidelity reproduction, is perfect balance; the needle must remain in a state of perfect balance the entire time the record is playing, or the signal will be distorted
+When a record is played, the quality of sound depends on the relationship between the needle and the groove.
+A diamond stylus must be light enough to oscillate freely within the groove, yet heavy enough not to jump out.

 “The first gulp from the glass of natural sciences will turn you into an atheist, but at the bottom of the glass,